Research at the Schnell Lab

 The huge surface area of the intestine is critical for its efficient function in nutrient absorption, but little is known about how intestinal cell differentiation occurs and how intestinal surface area is generated in the fetus.

-In collaboration with Drs.
-Deborah Gumucio and Linda Samuelson, we are investigating the morphological and molecular processes that occur in the early mouse intestine and are required for the establishment of intestinal crypt, absorptive surface and intestinal length.
+In collaboration with Deborah Gumucio and Linda Samuelson, (University of Michigan Medical School) we are investigating the morphological and molecular processes that occur in the early mouse intestine and are required for the establishment of intestinal crypt, absorptive surface and intestinal length.
 The work could suggest therapeutic strategies for infants diagnosed with short bowel syndrome in utero or perinatally.

 GnRH neuron feedback control of ovulation

 Precise timing of ovulation is required for reproductive success.
 Ovulation is triggered when estradiol switches from negative feedback action on the pituitary and hypothalamus to positive feedback, initiating a surge of gonadotropin-releasing hormone secretion that causes a surge of luteinizing hormone release, which triggers ovulation.

 Our understanding of the neurobiological mechanisms underlying the switch from negative to positive feedback is incomplete.
-In collaboration with Dr. Suzanne Moentor, we are investigating how GnRH neurons switch from negative to positive feedback control by integrating multiples changes to their synaptic inputs and intrinsic properties.
+In collaboration with Dr. Suzanne Moentor (University of Michigan Medical School), we are investigating how GnRH neurons switch from negative to positive feedback control by integrating multiples changes to their synaptic inputs and intrinsic properties.